Beef Sukiyaki and Japanese Hot Pots

 One Pot Beef Sukiyaki Recipe

+This Beef sukiyaki Japanese hot pot recipe is inspired from a great cookbook called Japanese Hot Pots.
 For those uninitiated to the pleasures of Japanese Hot Pots, they are essentially one-pot meals where the ingredients are all poached in a broth.
 After cooking, that pot then becomes the serving vessel upon which everyone gathers and shares.
 For us it is the ultimate way to eat.
-Few connections touch closer to the human heart than sharing a meal from a singular nucleus.
-It’s one thing to sit down at a table together, but another, one endearingly more special, to share from the same plate or vessel.
+It’s wonderful to sit down at a table together to cook and share this delicious comforting meal.

 How to Make Beef Sukiyaki Japanese Hot Pot